 “Each story is set in a fantasy setting, in a world full of magical elements and mythical beings.
 They are told in a language that is richly descriptive and in my opinion, it helped to make the reader get into the atmosphere of the stories.” – Review on Goodreads

-“Water Dark was an engaging dark fantasy.
-It was very well written, plot driven, and pulled me in immediately.” – Wicked Readings by Tawania (See Entire Review)
+“Raven of the West was an engaging dark fantasy.
+It was very well written, plot driven, and pulled me in immediately.” – Wicked Readings by Tawania

-“Water Dark is a tale that should delight both fantasy fans and devoted followers of F.T.
+“Raven of the West is a tale that should delight both fantasy fans and devoted followers of F.T.
 McKinstry.
-It provides an unexpected conclusion keeping the novel rather cryptic and mysterious…” – Writer Wonderland (See Entire Review)
+It provides an unexpected conclusion keeping the novel rather cryptic and mysterious…” – Writer Wonderland

 © F.T.
 McKinstry 2017.
 All Rights Reserved.